rapiz1/rathole/README.md

 default_token = "default_token_if_not_specify" # Optional.
 The default token of services, if they don't define their own ones

 [client.transport]
-type = "tcp" # Necessary if multiple transport blocks present.
+type = "tcp" # Optional.
 Possibile values: ["tcp", "tls"].
 Default: "tcp" [client.transport.tls] # Necessary if `type` is "tls" trusted_root = "ca.pem" # Necessary.
 The certificate of CA that signed the server's certificate hostname = "example.com" # Optional.
 The hostname that the client uses to validate the certificate.
 If not set, fallback to `client.remote_addr`